 What drew you to the Robertson Program?

-I maintained when I was selected as I maintain now that I was not among the finalists with the most itemized qualifications for the program.
-I have done my best, but the accomplishments of my fellow finalists astounded me.
-What I think drew the Robertson Program to me is the same thing that drew me to the Robertson Program–a shared educational philosophy and a belief in the constant need to give back.
-During orientation at Robertson Finalist Weekend, I listened as Executive Director Allen Chan went in-depth about the mission of the program, and I was surprised when he verbalized some beliefs that I’d said almost verbatim in essays or interviews before.
+I saw in the Robertson Program a shared educational philosophy and a belief in the constant need to give back.
+When I listened as the Program Director verbalize the mission and values of the program at finalist weekend, I discovered that we share a lot of bedrock principles.
 The Robertson Program, like me, believes that in order to learn, one must be constantly push oneself out of their comfort zone and be challenged.
 The Robertson Program, like me, believes in the power of diversity.
 The Robertson Program, like me, believes in the necessity of giving back and being a lifelong contributor to society.

 How has your experience with the Robertson shaped your goals and career path?

 Every day, the Robertson Program reminds me to be humble.
 I’ve also learned to not think too much about the future in specific terms; almost no one predicts in college where they’ll be ten years after graduation, and most college graduates do not work in areas directly related to their major.
 Opportunities like Community Summer and ReThink have pulled me in many directions and reminded me that no matter what I may plan for or expect, new opportunities will arise.
 It is enough to know generally the impact I want to see and the social problems I want to work on; then, I can be flexible in achieving them as I learn more and am exposed to new opportunities.

 Favorite Robertson moment?